XinFinOrg/Docs-XF/docs/general/faq.md

 	Masternodes will receive block rewards.

 !!! quote "How often are block rewards paid out?"
-    Block rewards will be earnt every epoch, which lasts for 900 of two-second-block time (~30 minutes)
+    Block rewards will be paid every epoch, which lasts for 900 of two-second-block time (~30 minutes)

 !!! quote "When will XDC be listed on new exchanges?"
     We do not discuss about exchange related questions due to the regulation.
 	We will announce every exchange news on our official channels on due time.

 !!! quote "Is XDC an ERC-20 token?"
-    Since Mainnet is above to Launch, XDC has become the native coin of the XinFin Network blockchain.
+    No, XDC is the native coin of the XinFin Network blockchain (XDC01 Protocol).

 !!! quote "Where to store XDC?
 How can I send XDC to my wallet?"
     You can store XinFin in XinFin Web Wallet or Mobile Wallet.

 !!! quote "Where can I buy XDC? (exchanges)"
-    For Now You can trade XDC on [alphaex](https://www.alphaex.net/).
+    For Now You can trade XDC on Alphaex (https://www.alphaex.net/), Homiex (https://www.homiex.com/) and Stex (https://www.stex.com/).

 ### Masternodes

 !!! quote "Does XinFin Network have Masternodes?
 How do they work?"
-    Yes, XinFin Network has a maximum of 18 Masternodes with XinFin Delegated Proof of stake (XDPOS) consensus for low transaction fee, and instant transaction confirmation.
+    Yes, XinFin Network has a maximum of 108 Masternodes with XinFin Delegated Proof of stake (XDPOS) consensus for low transaction fee, and instant transaction confirmation.
 	Masternodes create, verify and validate new blocks in XinFin platform.

 	- **Masternode Candidates:** Any account can deposit 10,000,000 XDC using [XinFinMaster](https://xinfin.network/) to become a masternode candidate.
-	A candidate can resign, but the tokens will be locked for the next 30 days (1,296,000 blocks) after the resignation.
+	A Masternode can resign anytime, but the tokens will be locked for the next 30 days (1,296,000 blocks) after the resignation.
-	A Masternode can resign, but the tokens will be locked for the next 30 days after the resignation.
 	- **Rewards:** The rewards a masternode receives in each epoch is proportional to the number of signatures it signs.
 	Masternodes will also receive fees from the XinFin Network which is planned for development.